Azure/DevOps-Self-Hosted/docs/wiki/Self-hosted Azure DevOps Virtual Machine Scale Set Agents.md

 <details>
 <summary>1.
 Deploy the Virtual Machine Scale Set</summary>

-Navigate to the pipeline described & registered before and set the `Scope of the deployment` to `All` upon triggering the pipeline.
+Navigate to the pipeline described & registered before, set the `Scope of the deployment` to `All` and optionally select the `Add/Update agent pool` checkbox (if configured) upon triggering the pipeline.
 Once the pipeline concluded, you may continue with the next step.

 </details>